 According to the Autism & Developmental Disabilities Monitoring Network, ASD affects 1 in 59 people (data from 2014) (read article)

-However, results from a 2014 parent survey state that 1 in 45 children ages 3-17 current has an autism diagnosis.
+However, results from a 2014 parent survey state that 1 in 45 children ages 3-17 currently has an autism diagnosis.

-Autism is the fastest growing developmental disorder.
-According to the University of Calgary, there’s been an 1148% increase in the last 10 years.
+Autism is the fastest-growing developmental disorder.
+According to the University of Calgary, there’s been an 1148% increase in the last ten years.

 The median age of diagnosis is 4-5 years old (CDC, 2008)

 Note that this chart is based on IQ data from people with ASD.
-Although IQ tests have existed for a long time, they may not accurately define the intelligence of people with communication challenges because much of the testing requires communication.
-Therefore, it’s likely the number of people with below average intelligence is even lower than this, they simply don’t have the communication skills to show it in standardized test scores like this one.
+Although IQ tests have existed for a long time, they may not accurately define people’s intelligence with communication challenges because much of the testing requires communication.
+Therefore, the number of people with below-average intelligence is probably even lower; they don’t have the communication skills to show it in standardized test scores like this one.

 Children with autism often have other coexisting conditions as well.

-Every individual with ASD as unique strengths, interests, talents, and areas that challenge them.
+Every individual with ASD has unique strengths, interests, talents, and areas that challenge them.